 - Once logged in, you should see in the WordPress horizontal menu at the very top, an “Events” drop-down menu at the top of the page containing an “Add Event” entry.
 Note: please, do not add a Post.

-- In the form that appears upon clicking on that link, you can enter the title of the talk (required).
+- In the form that appears upon clicking on that link, please enter the title of the talk (required).
 (Note: The language and base direction note may apply.)
-You may enter abstract or description.
-You can add links, upload images or embed videos there.
+You may enter abstract or description, add links, upload images or embed videos there.

 - Below that main text area is “The Event Calendar” section.
 Please fill out the date and time (required).
 You may also enter where the talk will take place, as well as who organizes it.

 - Use the “Location” section to select or create a venue (required).
 This is the conference or event name.
 You may add the physical address and URI of the event.
 Leave “Show Google Map:” and “Show Google Maps Link:” checked.

-- Finally, you should add one or several tags and categories from the right-hand side of the form, and select a Chapter if the event is organized by a W3C Chapter.
+- Finally, you can add one or several tags and categories from the right-hand side of the form, and select a Chapter if the event is organized by a W3C Chapter.

 If you’re not seeing it, it is likely you created a new Post.
 Please delete and make sure you select Add Event.